top of page

 As a parent of a child with autism, it's natural to want the best for them, hoping they will eventually catch up with their neurotypical peers.
 However, many parents find it difficult to accept that autism is a lifelong condition.
-This can lead to attempts to downplay or "mask" the reality of their child's needs, hoping that with time, the symptoms will fade.
+This can lead to attempts to downplay or "mask" the reality of their child's needs, hoping that with time, the symptoms will fade as they grow older.
 But autism is not something that can be "cured" or outgrown.
 It is a developmental disorder that affects how a person communicates, interacts with others, and processes the world around them, requiring consistent, long-term support to help manage and develop essential skills, especially in areas like social interactions.

 The Importance of Therapy